Rugova (region): Hydrography

 These streams are very strong, especially during the rainy seasons spring, autumn, and at the end of winter, and cause erosion along the stream and river beds.
 The water in these streams is potable, especially at the beginning of their flows.
 The many rivers and streams contribute to sports and tourism in these regions.

 Speleology

 There are caves all over Rugova, although they have not been fully explored.
 The caves have been shelters for refugees, not only from Rugova, but Albanians from all areas.
-Some of the largest caves are: Karamakazi Cave (3rd kilometer), Cave of Ruta e Gurrës (Drelaj), Great Cave, and Radavc Cave in the northeast of Rugova.
+Some of the largest caves are: Karamakazi Cave (3rd kilometer), Cave of Ruta e Gurrës (Drelaj), Great Cave, and Bukuroshja e Fjetur Cave in the northeast of Rugova.

 The great Canyon Cave one of the most interesting caves in the region.